 I am now holding and pooling STA and Delta simultaneously.
 In the future, I plan to do a walkthrough on the Phoenix pool and the balancer, while addressing HODL and pooling profits and losses with Delta.
 After that, I'll likely compare Delta to Phoenix.

 I hope this article was, if nothing else, highly informational.
-I've never put this much time into an article.

 Stay healthy & stay safe.